djagerif/comfort2mqtt/DOCS.md

       availability_topic: "comfort2/alarm/online"
       payload_available: "1"
       payload_not_available: "0"
-      code: "1234"  #code can be different from Comfort's.
+      code: "1234"  # Code can be different from Comfort's.
 This code is for the Add-on while the Comfort code is to login to Comfort itself.
-      #Note: If the Comfort User Code does not allow Disarm then the Add-on will not be able to Disarm.
+                    # Note: If the Comfort User Code does not allow Disarm then the Add-on will not be able to Disarm.

   sensor:
     - name: Alarm Mode